SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-15-undecided-voters-2024.md

 commentsClosed: true
 ---

-So&hellip; if you're a US voter, are you _undecided_ about the election?
+So&hellip; if you're a US voter, are you _undecided_ about the election?!

 ## Really?!